4383/governance/goals/proposed/remove-eventlet.rst

 On the Perspective of the Proposed Solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**The solution proposed below focus exclusively on Openstack components that
+**The solution proposed below focus exclusively on OpenStack components that
 currently relies on Eventlet.
-Openstack components which are not relying on
+OpenStack components which are not relying on
 Eventlet can safely ignore this proposal.
 The proposed solution is a by
 default solution.
-Like with all governance goals, Openstack teams are free to
+Like with all governance goals, OpenStack teams are free to
 design their own solution.**

 We should notice that Many teams do not have time and resources to follow